 If you require assistance in preparing or prior to making an application you may like to consider seeking formal pre-application assistance from us.

 Pre-application assistance is provided to potential applicants to ensure that their application is complete and contains the information necessary to allow us to make an assessment.

-Requests for pre-application assistance need to be made electronically through the APVMA portal.
+Requests for pre-application assistance need to be made electronically through the APVMA Online Services Portal.

 Fees apply, some of which may be rebated when you lodge your application.

 It is not mandatory to request pre-application assistance before making an application.